The Interim Cofounder™

 I can review your website or decks.
 Maybe you need leads, introductions, resources or details of articles or webinars relevant to your current challenges.
 Or I can chat through a decision, discuss strategies, and more.

-I will also spend 60-minutes around each call, preparing, researching, reviewing and analysing (and probably a lot more with additional informal thinking and mulling-over time) to support your specific needs at the time.
-I can also spend this time researching contacts or potential leads and making introductions.
+I can also spend additional time around each call, preparing, researching, reviewing and analysing (and probably a lot more with extra informal thinking and mulling-over time) to support your specific needs at the time.
+I can use this time for researching contacts or potential leads and making introductions.

 Kick-off deep-dive call, and full business, deck and website review

-We start with a 60-minute kick-off call (additional to the weekly calls) to give me a good understanding of you and your business.
+We can start with an initial kick-off call (additional to the weekly calls) to give me a good understanding of you and your business.
 We can agree on the challenges on which to focus and set out our objectives and parameters for working together.
-During our first month, I will also spend additional time reviewing your business, plans, roadmap, decks and website and present my thoughts, ideas and any concerns that I identify.
+During our first month, I can also spend additional time reviewing your business, plans, roadmap, decks and website and present my thoughts, ideas and any concerns that I identify.

 Let's work together